 - Soy foods.
 Turn to calcium-fortified (or "calcium-set") tofu, soy milk, tempeh, soy yogurt, and cooked soybeans (edamame).

 - Calcium-fortified foods.
-Look for calcium-fortified orange juice, soy or rice milk, breads, and cereal.
+Look for calcium-fortified orange juice, soy or almond milk, breads, and cereal.

 - Beans.
 You can get decent amounts of calcium from baked beans, navy beans, white beans, and others.